Dean Learner: Character

 Learner is Garth Marenghi's publisher, and regards Marenghi and his (highly dubious) talents with a respect that sometimes borders on worship.
 He also plays the role of Thornton Reed, a camp hospital administrator in Garth Marenghi's Darkplace.

 In addition to publishing Marenghi's books and featuring in Marenghi's TV show, Learner is involved in several other side projects.
 One such venture is his management of the Formula Five motor racing team, "The Dean Team" which achieved significant success with driver Steve Pising winning four world titles.
 However, after departing The Dean Team, it is revealed that Pising experienced a major crash in his inaugural race with a new team, prompting speculation about Learner's potential involvement.
 After a hiatus, Pising collaborated with Learner again on a new TV show, "The Learner" where they conducted auditions for a position at Pising Parts, now under Learner's ownership.

 Additionally, Dean has authored his autobiography, titled "I Have A Dean".

 Ayoade portrays Learner as a notably sleazy and unscrupulous individual.
 The character appears devoid of emotion or the capacity to empathize with others, which may contribute to his perceived lack of acting prowess in Garth Marenghi's Darkplace.
 For instance, in the Darkplace special features, when questioned about the fate of "Ahmed" the original financial backer of Darkplace, Learner callously states, "Ahmed very sadly died.
 He was shot dead in his flat".
 In another interview included in the Darkplace special features, Learner hints that when Marenghi partnered with another manager in the '80s, that manager swiftly met an untimely demise, leading Marenghi to return to Learner.
 Furthermore, there are implications that Learner possesses knowledge regarding the disappearance of Darkplace co-star Madeleine Wool, who portrayed Liz Asher.
 He also makes reference to an incident in which he punches one of the child actors in the head.
 Although Dean seems to be genuinely friendly with Garth and character actor Todd Rivers (played by Matt Berry), his relationship with other clients, colleagues and business associates of his are shown in Man to Man with Dean Learner as being more manipulative.
-In the sixth episode of Man to Man with Dean Learner, Dean and his cadre are shown as being primarily responsible for the public humiliation of charactor actor Randolph Caer (played by Matthew Holness), by advertising a ball to raise awareness against pubic lice using Caer's photograph.
+In the sixth episode of Man to Man with Dean Learner, Dean and his cadre are shown as being primarily responsible for the public humiliation of character actor Randolph Caer (played by Matthew Holness), by advertising a ball to raise awareness against pubic lice using Caer's photograph.